acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 Components are an optional assistance to define a group of variants where a variant is made of one or more components.
 For example, a bandana with sunglasses would have the the bandana and the sunglasses as components, while the bandana and sunglasses only have themselves as a component.

 If the player switches from a variant with more components to a variant with less components, the surplus components will be deposited in their inventory.
-Vice Versa, if the player wants to change from a variant with less components to a variant with more components, they are required to have the missing components in their inventory, which will be removed on conversion.
+On the other hand, if the player wants to change from a variant with less components to a variant with more components, they are required to have the missing components in their inventory, which will be removed on conversion.

 More examples can be found below.